kittom/DAC_SR/Experiments/Experiment1/README.md

 ## Results Files

-Each dataset will generate three types of results:
+Each dataset will generate three types of results files, each with the ground truth equation as the first column:

  1. **results.csv**: Control library results (full mathematical function set) - from continuous data
  2. **results_lib.csv**: Tailored library results (minimal function set) - from continuous data
  3. **results_rounding.csv**: Rounding-enabled results - from discrete data

 ## Data Types